lukasplaehn/hello-world/README.md

 # hello-world
-learning how ot use GitHub
+learning how to use GitHub